ncgadgetry/southeastcon2020/README.md

 * ArenaControl - the Arduino source code for the control electronics

-   The arena source code is still a work in progress and is not yet complete.
+   Release of the Arduino code and hardware for the arena electronics.
-   Please read the comments in the main ArenaControl.ino file for an offer of fame (and 'fortune') for helping locate and resolve issues in the code.
+   Please read the comments in the main ArenaControl.h file for an offer of fame (and 'fortune') for helping locate and resolve issues in the code.

 * 3D_Files